RishikeshNK/simutrade-api/README.md

 ### Route Map (Usage)
 - [x] POST `/api/v1/auth/register`
-    - Start by going to sending a POST request to `/api/v1/auth/register` and registering a new account.
+    - Start by sending a POST request to `/api/v1/auth/register` and registering a new account.
     - Request format:
         ```json
         {